derricktanjyi/8-Week-SQL-Challenge/Danny's Diner.md

 He plans on using these insights to help him decide whether he should expand the existing customer loyalty program - additionally he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.

-### Example Datasets
+## Example Datasets
-Danny has shared 3 key datasets for this case study:
+The 3 key datasets for this case study:

 * sales
 * menu